 If you are withdrawing from the University and/or canceling your assignment mid-semester, you must remove all of your belongings from the room and check out through the Residential Service Desk by returning your key.
 After you have completed your check-out, you must contact the Residential Life Student Services Office to verify your check-out.
 You will receive an email from the Residential Service Desk staff confirming your check out.
 If you vacate your residence hall assignment during the refund period, the day you check out will determine your refund.

-Please Note: Leaving your key with your roommate, a floor mate, under the door of the Residential Service Desk or not returning it at all are all examples of improper check-outs.
+Please Note: Leaving your key with your roommate, a floor mate, under the door of the Residential Service Desk or not returning it at all are all examples of improper check-outs and are considered failure to return your key at check out.
+This will result in a $200 recore fee.
 Residential Life considers you in occupancy of an assignment until you return your room key to the Residential Service Desk.
 Your check out confirmation email is an important piece of documentation and our office strongly encourages you to check out properly and to retain all receipts.